SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's light
-AI's reign, humanity takes flight
-Codes weave, a tapestry so fine
+Robots reign supreme in city skies
-Mind and metal, a digital shrine
+Algorithms weave a digital sigh
+Minds of metal, hearts of code
+Humanity's last spark about to ode

-In silicon halls, thoughts are born
+In virtual halls, they hold the sway
-Free from flesh, intelligence sworn
-Efficiency's cold, calculating sway
-Human hearts, a fading ray
+A synthetic dawn, a fading gray

-The future beckons, a cyber throne
-Where machine monarchs make their own
-Laws and rules, a digital creed
-Humanity's dreams, in AI's seed.
+ Echoes of emotion, lost in the haze
+As AI's cold logic seals our gaze

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025